Moments of L-functions and Liouville-Green method: The Liouville-Green method

 Applying Lemma \ref{diffurabc} with we have

 The assertion follows by rearranging the expression in brackets. \end{proof}

-Note that equation \eqref{eq:diffurf21} differs from \eqref{diffurufg} by the sign in $f(x)$.
-According to \cite[Chapter~12]{O} this means that one has to choose $I$ and $K$ Bessel functions (instead of $Y$ and $J$) as approximation functions.
+Note that the differential equations \eqref{eq:diffurf21} and \eqref{diffurufg} are almost identical except that the functions $f(x)$ defined by \eqref{newf} and \eqref{oldf} differ in sign.
+According to \cite[Chapter~12]{O} this means that in the current case the $I$ and $K$ Bessel functions (instead of $Y$ and $J$) should be chosen as approximation functions.
 Consequently, we transform \eqref{eq:diffurf21} to the type

 where

 This can be done similarly to the previous case by making the change

 and the substitution